Johannesburg to Zanzibar

 Included Activities:

-- Chobe National Park - River Cruise
+• Chobe National Park - River Cruise

 Accommodation:

-- Camping (with shared facilities) (Number of Nights: 1)
+• Camping (with shared facilities) (Number of Nights: 1)

 Why not wake up early and see Chobe National Park from a different perspective with an optional morning game drive.
-After, travel to Victoria Falls, crossing the border into Zimbabwe just in time to have lunch on the banks of the Zambezi River.
-Set up camp and enjoy some free time to relax, freshen up, and plan out your next couple of days in Victoria Falls.
+After, travel to Victoria Falls, crossing the border into Zimbabwe just in time to have lunch.
+Set up camp and enjoy some free time to relax, freshen up and plan out your next couple of days at Victoria Falls.
 Be sure to ask your local leader for their tips and advice.
+This evening, dine on a traditional Zimbabwe dinner hosted by Inguquko White Star – a local community group committed to preserving and promoting African culture through the arts.
+Enjoy a performance of traditional song and dance and learn how this initiative has created opportunities for youth arts education and provided a platform for local talent.

 Included Activities:

-- Victoria Falls – Traditional Zimbabwe Dinner
+• Victoria Falls – Traditional Zimbabwe Dinner

 Optional Activities:

-- Victoria Falls - Victoria Falls Entrance Fee (50 USD)
+• Victoria Falls - Victoria Falls Entrance Fee (58 USD)

-- Chobe National Park - Open Safari Vehicle Morning Game Drive (580 BWP)
+• Chobe National Park - Open Safari Vehicle Morning Game Drive (580 BWP)

-- Victoria Falls - Sunset Cruise (50 USD)
+• Victoria Falls - Sunset Cruise (excludes USD12 NP Fee) (59 USD)

 Accommodation:

-- Camping (with shared facilities) (Number of Nights: 1)
+• Camping (with shared facilities) (Number of Nights: 1)

-Spend the day soaking in the sights and sounds of Victoria Falls until your next welcome meeting at 4 pm tonight.
+Spend the day soaking in the sights and sounds of Victoria Falls until your next welcome meeting at 4 pm this afternoon.
 Maybe explore the magnificent Victoria Falls – a thundering curtain of water approximately 1.5 km wide, falling 108 m into a narrow gorge below.
 In the wet season, the spray created can rise an incredible 400 m, and the falls become a raging torrent.
 In the dry season, the view of the falls is unobstructed by spray, and you can see little islets in the river below.
 After the meeting, why not grab dinner with your new group and get to know each other.

 Accommodation:

-- Camping (with facilities) (Number of Nights: 1)
+• Camping (with facilities) (Number of Nights: 1)

 Optional Activities:

-- Victoria Falls - Victoria Falls entrance (50 USD)
+• Victoria Falls - Victoria Falls entrance (58 USD)

-- Victoria Falls - Rafting & river boarding (half day) (218 USD)
+• Victoria Falls - Rafting & river boarding (half day) (218 USD)

-- Victoria Falls - Village & township tour (61 USD)
+• Victoria Falls - Village & township tour (61 USD)

-- Victoria Falls - Canoe trail wine route (55 USD)
+• Victoria Falls - Canoe trail wine route (55 USD)

-- Victoria Falls - Canoe trail (full day) (185 USD)
+• Victoria Falls - Canoe trail (full day) (185 USD)

 Accommodation:

-- Camping (with facilities) (Number of Nights: 1)
+• Camping (with facilities) (Number of Nights: 1)

 Accommodation:

-- Camping (with facilities) (Number of Nights: 1)
+• Camping (with facilities) (Number of Nights: 1)

 Accommodation:

-- Camping (with facilities) (Number of Nights: 1)
+• Camping (with facilities) (Number of Nights: 1)

 Accommodation:

-- Camping (with facilities) (Number of Nights: 1)
+• Camping (with facilities) (Number of Nights: 1)

 Wake up early and begin your journey to Petauke – a town in the Eastern Province of Zambia.
 Along the way, watch the ever-changing scenery shift from open plains to rural villages and bustling roadside markets, offering a glimpse into daily Zambian life.
 Tonight, enjoy a well-earned rest at your camp, under the African night sky.